What Is The Best Type Of Body Dysmorphic Disorder Treatment For Me?

 Exposure And Ritual Prevention

-Some people with body dysmorphic disorder benefit, at least initially, from medication treatment.
-Body dysmorphic disorder treatment options concerning medications are somewhat limited.
-There are no medications that have been specifically approved by the FDA for body dysmorphic disorder treatment.
+Some people with body dysmorphic disorder benefit, at least initially, from treatment with medication.
+However, options are somewhat limited since there are no medications that have been specifically approved by the FDA for body dysmorphic disorder treatment.
 All medications used for this purpose are prescribed off-label.

 However, body dysmorphia has some key characteristics that are very similar to obsessive-compulsive disorder, which is frequently treated with SSRI antidepressant drugs.
 Many SSRI drugs have been approved for obsessive-compulsive disorder, and several of them are approved for use in children and teenagers.
-This is important because body dysmorphia usually begins in early to late teens.
+This is important because body dysmorphia usually begins in the early to late teens.